-Alternatively, a professional with a broader knowledge will be able to assist in authenticating work of art.
-An art historian, professor, or museum curator may have specific expertise in your particular art style, era, artistic movement.
+Alternatively, a professional with broader knowledge will be able to assist in authenticating a work of art.
+An art historian, professor, or museum curator may have specific expertise in your particular art style, era, or artistic movement.
 They can lend their experience and credentials to become a part of your art’s provenance.

 There are many institutions in the United States where you can find a professional trained in art authentication.
 The National Association of Schools of Art and Design (NASAD) accredits schools, conservatories, colleges, and universities where art, design, and related fields are taught.